mbwong/mbwong.github.com/_posts/2013-09-13-things-i-read-often.md

 __David Foster Wallace - ["This is water."][dfw]__

-This classic speech makes the concept of enlightenment concrete in our daily lives.
-It is a fantastic reminder of how to live deliberately.
+Apart from being incredible writing, DFW's classic speech makes the concept of enlightenment concrete in our daily lives.
+He asks: What is the value of a liberal arts education?
+How do we response to the grind of adult life?
+His answer is a fantastic exposition of how to live.
 [dfw]: http://moreintelligentlife.com/story/david-foster-wallace-in-his-own-words

 __Dave Eggers - ["Interview with the Harvard Advocate."][eggers]__